pywbem/pywbemtools/docs/appendix.rst

       ends.

    traditional operations
-      The CIM-XML operations originally defined by the DMTF in :term:`CIM-XML` operations defined in the DMTF specification CIM Operations Over HTTP (:term:`DSP0200`) for requesting multiple instances including
+      The CIM-XML operations originally defined by the DMTF in (:term:`DSP0200`) for requesting multiple instances from a WBEM server are ``EnumerateInstances``, ``EnumerateInstanceNames``, ``Referencess``,
-      ``EnumerateInstances```, ``EnumerateInstanceNames``, ``Referencess``,
-      ``ReferenceNames``, ``Associators``, AssociatorNames``, and `ExecQuery`.
+      ``ReferenceNames``, ``Associators``, ``AssociatorNames``, and
-      These are monolitic operations and expect the WBEM server to prepare complete reponses before returning any results because they are monolithic and also because the response must be either the response of all of the requested instances or an error response.
-In later versions of the specifications, an alternative generally named pull operations were added as an alternative to the traditional operations to improve memory and response efficiency.
+      ``ExecQuery``.
+These are monolithic operations and expect the WBEM server to prepare complete responses before returning any results.
+Because the response must be either contain all of the requested instances or an error response they causes issues with very large reponses.
+In later versions of (:term:`DSP0200`), an alternative  to the above operations named pull operations were added to improve memory and response efficiency.

 .. _`Profile advertisement methodologies`: